ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 * listLinkedServer
 * deleteLinkedServer

-## Azure Redis Cache Client

-There is only one client provided by Ballerina to interact with Azure Redis Cache.

-1. **azure_redis_cache:Client** - This creates a Azure Redis Client instance and perform different actions related to creating managing that Redis cache Instance, Firewall Rules, Patch Schedules and Linked Servers.

 # Prerequisites

 * You'll need an Azure subscription before you begin.
 If you don't have one, create a free account first.
 [Create Azure Account to access azure portal](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account)